coldbox-modules/cbelasticsearch/modules/cbelasticsearch/docs/Search.md

 * `sort(any sort, [any sortConfig])` - Applies a custom sort to the search query.
 * `term(string name, any value, [numeric boost])` - Adds an exact value restriction ( elasticsearch: term ) to the query.
 * `aggregation(string name, struct options)`  - Adds an aggregation directive to the search parameters.
+* `collapseToField( string field, struct options, boolean includeOccurrences = false )` - Collapses the results to the single field and returns only the most relevant/ordered document matched on that field.

 Counting Documents
 ===================